Oxocon/bashscripts/README.md

 `chmod u+x syncdns`

 ###### Usage
-`syncdns _domain1.com domain2.com domain3.com_`
+`syncdns domain1.com domain2.com domain3.com`

 ###### Tips
-If you need to add more than 10 domain names at a time, change the last argument in the for statement on line 29:
+If you need to add more than 10 domain names at a time, change the last argument in the for statement:
 `for i in ${@:1:10};`

 #### 2. digit